 1. Results-Based Management Style

 Results-based management means that you don’t necessarily need to know—or even care about—where and how your team is getting their work done.
-In a results-based environment, team members have more autonomy to choose how they approach their work instead of having it prescribed to them.
+In a results-based environment, direct reports have more autonomy to choose how they approach their work instead of having it prescribed to them.

-This type of management style is probably one of the styles of management that I’m intimately familiar with, as the company I work for, Crema, has a results-based culture.
+This type of management style is the one I’m most intimately familiar with, as the company I work for, Crema, has a results-based culture.

-A results-based management style is on the other end of the spectrum from coercive leadership in which the person in charge tries to get everyone to comply with their mandates.
-The expectation is set that you trust them, like adults, to get their work done—efficiently.
+A results-based management style is fairly hands-off.
+It sits on the other end of the spectrum from coercive leadership or micromanagement, where the person in charge tries to get everyone to comply with their mandates.
+The expectation is set that you trust them to get their work done efficiently.
 This also means that when team members feel like there’s a better way to get the work done, that you hear them out and perhaps even change a process so that it’s more efficient.

 The primary focus of this management style is exactly what you think it is: results.